cnguyen-de/sli-tailwind/tailwindcss.md

 </div>

 <!--
-or Utility CSS.
+or Utility-first CSS.
 In this talk, these terms may come up interchangably and will refer to the same meaning.

 ...
 So what exactly is functional css?
 Before we get to the definition, let's start with something fundamental, the terminology of CSS. ->
 -->